fde-capu/ft_transcendence/docs/checklist.md

  - [X] Does Game History record the timestamp?
 If so, show it on game history html.
  - [X] BUG Game mode reverts to PONG after any match (even if it was another mode).
  - [X] BIG QUADPONG is bouncing all walls ...?
+ Issue #108
+ - [X] Check if updates are not messing up form editions.
+ ---
+ - [X] Rethink upload-image routine for UX.